planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 should reward creative ideas instead of forcing them to play out the trap as written.

+An obvious “trap” such as an open pit or lava pool is more of a Hazard the party may just choose to avoid.
+Some are still irresistible to overly curious parties.
+This is also true of already-known proper hidden traps, which simply turn into Hazards.

 {: .highlight }
 - **Traps:** Move Check to avoid suffering effects.